 A seizure is a sudden burst of electrical activity in the brain that can cause involuntary changes in body movement or function, sensation, behavior or awareness.
 A seizure is a single event and can be a symptom of another medical issue or toxicity.1

-According to Dr. Jeff Werber, who has been a practicing veterinarian in Los Angeles, California, for more than 35 years, seizures can happen to any dog, regardless of their breed.*
+According to Dr. Werber, seizures can happen to any dog, regardless of their breed.

 While not all conditions or diseases affect humans and dogs alike, seizures do impact both species.
 Several medical conditions and even poisoning can cause seizures in dogs, and they can be pretty scary to deal with.